Wonju Byun clan: History and surname

 The Hwangju Byun clan (c.
 1200) and the Wonju Byun clan (c.
 1300) can be seen as direct descendants from the same bloodline.
 However, the case of Yooyeong Byun, founder of the Jangyeon Byun clan, and Ryeo Byun, founder of the Hwangju Byun clan, is different.
 Yooyeong Byun came from the Song dynasty and settled in Goryeo, where his descendants established roots.
 In contrast, although Ryeo Byun is said to be a descendant of Yooyeong Byun, he was a native of Song who later naturalized in Goryeo.
 Thus, it is difficult to view him as being directly connected to the Jangyeon lineage.
+For reference—as noted in the 'Japrok' (雜錄 Miscellaneous Records)—Cheongseo (靑嶼)— the region from which Chungje Byun (邊沖悌), his son Hyun Byun (邊玄 also known as Yo Byun (邊幺)), and his grandson Ryeo Byun (邊呂) migrated from Song Dynasty to Goryeo Dynasty around the year 1200 to escape the Jin Dynasty—is a locality situated near present-day Ningbo City (寧波市) in Zhejiang Province (浙江省), People's Republic of China.
+Both the 'Japrok (雜錄)' and various clan genealogies consistently record this region as Goryeo territory, lying within the nation's borders at that time.
+This period spans the years 1194 to 1260—the era following the fall of the Northern Song and the establishment of the Southern Song—and corresponds to the reigns of the Southern Song emperors Ningzong (寧宗 1194–1224) and Lizong (理宗 1224–1264), as well as the Goryeo emperors Huijong (熙宗 1204–1211), Gangjong (康宗 1211–1213), and Gojong (高宗 1213–1259).

 The following is about the letters of Byun(邉).
 If you look for information on this character, Byun (邉), it is said that Byun (邉) is a ‘Different Shape Letter’ of Byun (邊), and it is common to use a ‘Different Shape Letter’ in East Asia.
 This character, Byun (邊), means the edge or side, and is also used as a surname.
 The reason why ‘Different Shape Letters’ are used is that they are used when a certain letter has several meanings and one of them is emphasized.
 Surname, Byun (邉) is composed of four letters as follows.
 First, Baek (白) is 'white color' (or Ja自is ‘self’), Second, shaved head (冖) is 'a symbol representing a distinct shape', Third, In (儿) is 'the appearance of a child', and Fourth, gu (口) has the meaning of 'entrance or mouth'.
 It (辶) is meaningless because it is a way to organize and arrange the character.
 When these four are combined, it becomes a character that means 'The Appearance of a Person with a Pure and Clean Heart'.